Laura Malinin, RDC Inaugural Director

 At the RDC, Danice supports all daily lab operations related to training and advising lab users as they work through projects, equipment maintenance, and helping to facilitate interdisciplinary collaborations.

 Outside of the RDC, Danice has a growing collection of pop-up books, gardens, bees, and apple trees.

 Brendan Kelley, Fabrication Labs Technician

-A native to Fort Collins, Brendan is currently studying Graphic Design and Electronic Art and Masters of Science in Journalism and Media Communications at CSU.
+A native to Fort Collins, Brendan received his BFA in Graphic Design and Electronic Art and Masters of Science in Journalism and Media Communications at CSU.
 His focus on Virtual Reality development and Digital Fabrication techniques makes him the ideal lab technician for the RDC’s cutting edge technology in 3D printing and laser cutting.